Misano World Circuit - Committed to Constant Progress and Modernization

 The first upgrade of the track had happened in 1993 when the length was increased to 4.060 km.
 That allowed that circuit could be used in two configurations, shorter and longer.
 In the same time, additional facilities, like press room and new garages, also were built.
 Next step of the track’s modernization was made from 1996 to 1998 when the main building and pits were finished while paddock area was extended.
 Finally, in 2001, the first set of stands, with a capacity of 5.000 seats, was erected.

 But, that was just a phase in the preparations for the further development of Misano Circuit which saw the new main entrance and a medical centre built to meet new safety measures.
 At the end, in 2006 venue got a permit to start a construction of new, modern and safer track, but keeping the most of its unique and unusual design.

 Nowadays, Misano World Circuit hosts both San Marino motorcycle Grand Prix and Superbike World Championship race, but also hosts rounds of Blancpain GT Series, Formula Renault and various national racing events.

 New name for the new venue

-After only five months, new 4.226 km long and the clockwise run track was finished.
-It has only 11 turns and many The stands capacity was increased to 26000 seats on the Grandstands while the total capacity of the circuit is 75.000.
+After only five months, new 4.226 km long with only 11 turns clockwise run track was finished.
+The stands capacity was increased to 26000 seats on the Grandstands while the total capacity of the circuit is 75.000.
 Pressroom was also modernised and expanded to accommodate 320 journalists.
 The venue which was originally called Circuito Internazionale Santa Monica. also got a new name – Misano World Circuit but, sadly, that wasn’t the last renaming of the circuit.